FIVE MOST SURPRISING FINDS

 The Federal Reserve’s Survey of Consumer Finances — the gold standard of American household wealth data — shows that the median Black household has a net worth of approximately $24,100, compared to $188,200 for the median white household (Federal Reserve, Survey of Consumer Finances, 2022).
 This 8-to-1 ratio is frequently cited as evidence of structural racism, and to a significant degree it is.

-But here is what the same data set shows when you control for income: Black households in the top income quintile — the top 20% of earners — have a median net worth that is approximately one-third of white households in the same bracket.
+But here is what the same data set shows when you control for income.
+Black households in the top income quintile — the top 20% of earners — have a median net worth that is approximately one-third of white households in the same bracket.
 Same income.
 One-third the wealth.
 The gap is not solely an income problem.
 It is a savings and investment problem — and that distinction changes everything.

 Black households in the top income quintile have a median net worth just one-third that of white households in the same income bracket.
 The gap persists after controlling for income.